PropOps leaders need a CMMS that can adapt to their processes, not the other way around—here’s how to get there

 To overcome this, Connected CMMS helps enterprises move from a ‘system of record’ to a ‘system of action’, using workflow automation.

-It brings together processes by automating various steps along the the operations lifecycle.
+It brings together processes by automating various steps along the operations lifecycle.
 This includes work order generation, sending alerts, notifying technicians, approvals & communication, generating reports and dashboards etc. When the mundane is handled using workflow automation, the team has time and mental energy to focus on revenue optimization, and adding value to customers.

 Step 2: Engage O&M stakeholders within CMMS for visibility and enhanced value across the board